leiyaqi/CDCM-Net/README.md

  It currently includes code and models for the following tasks:
  # Updates
  29/11/2023
-     We will release the code of CDCM-Net
+     We release  a portion the code of CDCM-Net .......
+      We will release the complete code after the review
   # Introduction
 Image aesthetic assessment (IAA) aims to design algorithms that can make human-like aesthetic decisions.
 Due to its high subjectivity and complexity,